AdonayTecle/Multi-Step-Form/README.md

     npm install

+From the root directory Multi-Step-Form run:

+    npm install dotenv

 Create a SQLite database file.
-Navigate to Multi-Step-Form\server\ and open the .env file Change the DATABASE_PATH to the SQLite database file in your system
+Navigate to the Multi-Step-Form\server\ directory and open the .env file.
+Change the DATABASE_PATH to the SQLite database file in your system.

     DATABASE_PATH=C:\\sqlite\\dataform.db

-Start the server:
+From Multi-Step-Form\server\ directory run the following command to start the server:

     npm start